Fashion

 Forget rapid style: slow fashion pioneers at the clothes they've worn for decades 1

 I changed into ridiculously shy when I became more youthful.
-When I went to art college in 1988, I realized I had to pop out of my shell, so made an honest attempt to make buddies.
+When I went to art college in 1988, I realized I had to pop out of my shell, so I made an honest attempt to make buddies.

 I was drawn to the dress because of deep-rooted nostalgia.
-My mum always wore the one’s sorts of dresses when we were children.
+My mum always wore the same sorts of dresses when we were children.
 When I realized the connection, it felt meaningful.
 A lot of my love for antique style comes from her.
 In the photo, she’s wearing the dress with a pair of Hobbs footwear from 1989, which I also have.
-So now I have the exact same outfit.
+So now I have the same outfit.

 Duane Simpson